-- Give credit to the original ideas of others through paper attribution and citation. - Identify interested parties, such as scholars, organizations, governments, and industries, who might produce information about a topic and then determine how to access that information. - Match information needs and search strategies to appropriate search tools. - Manage searching processes and results effectively. - Correctly cite an information source.
+- Give credit to the original ideas of others through paper attribution and citation. - Explain the rationale for citing information sources. - Identify instances of plagiarism and copyright infringement, including with the use of images. - Identify interested parties, such as scholars, organizations, governments, and industries, who might produce information about a topic. - Determine how to access information from a variety of stakeholders that produce information about a topic. - Match information needs and search strategies to appropriate search tools. - Manage searching processes and results effectively.

+- Correctly cite an information source. - Characterize common citation styles.